pact-foundation/roadmap/rfc/0000-define-matching-rules-for-form-urlencoded-body.md

     - Body: Integration JSON format , which may include:
         - Matching rules
         - Example values
-        - Generators (is not supported in this RFC, resulted in consumer's test failed)
+        - Generators
 - Rust core will process the body:
     - If content type hint is `application/x-www-form-urlencoded` AND detected content type from body is `application/json`
         - Extract matching rules
         - Extract generators
         - Return example JSON body with example values e.g. `{ "key": "example value" }`
     - Example JSON body will be converted to example Form UrlEncoded body e.g. `key=example+value`
-    - If JSON body has one of these cases, it will panic:
+    - These example values and matchers will be ignored:
         - Null
         - Boolean (true/false)
         - Object